ljanyst/go-s3proxy/README.md

 =======

-S3Proxy, as the name suggests, is a proxy server that allows you to access your authenticated S3 resources using https and HTTP BasicAuth.
+S3Proxy, as the name suggests, is a proxy server that allows you to access your authenticated S3 resources using HTTPS and HTTP BasicAuth.
 It prefetches a 1MB ahead of every new read that does not match the currently pre-fetched data chunk and position.
+This works nicely with sequential downloads and with video streaming.

 You can configure the HTTP passwords globally using a tool like Apache's `htpasswd`: